s183620/Group-15/A4/README.md

 Another further development could be to load in values from BR or DS directly into it, and make it possible to check requirements for all sorts of things for the building components.

-It could also later on be developed for other contries, where the BR instead of the danish one.
+It could also later on be developed for other contries with their building regulation, instead of the danish one.

 ## HTML
 - Evt beskrivelse af hvordan man ville lave HTML?